 Apple discontinued the Connect service.

 Apple Music costs $10.99/£10.99 per month, or $16.99/£16.99 per month for a family subscription for up to six people (which requires iCloud Family Sharing).
 College students can subscribe for $5.99/£5.99 per month – students also get Apple TV+ for free with an Apple Music subscription!

-There is no free version of Apple Music, but you new subscribers can sign up for a free trial for new subscribers.
+There is no free version of Apple Music, but you new subscribers can sign up for a free trial.
 If you cancel during the trial, you do not get another opportunity at a free trial.
 The free trial length is one month for new subscribers, though there are longer offers in conjunction with the purchase of audio hardware or Apple hardware from specific retailers.
 See: How to get Apple Music for free

 Apple Music is available for all iPhones, iPads, and iPod touch models that are running iOS 8.4 or later.
 It’s also available on the Mac and PC (via iTunes 12.2 or later, or through the Music app starting with macOS Catalina), Apple TV (running tvOS 9 and newer), and on Apple Watch.
 Android users can join in on the fun, too, if their device is running Android 4.3 (Jelly Bean) or newer.
 Apple Music is available on several smart TVs and streaming boxes, as well as some game consoles.
 Apple Music Voice is only supported on Apple devices, however.

 Apple Music is available in more than 100 countries worldwide, including the U.S., Canada, the U.K., Australia, Japan, Brazil, and India.
 Check out Apple’s complete list for more info.

 When Apple purchased Primephonic in 2021, it promised its own classical music streaming service in 2022.